nodejs/node/doc/guides/technical-priorities.md

 ## Modern HTTP

-Base HTTP support is a key component of modern cloud native applications and built-in support was part of what made Node.js a success in the first 10 years.
+Base HTTP support is a key component of modern cloud-native applications and built-in support was part of what made Node.js a success in the first 10 years.
 The current implementation is hard to support and a common source of vulnerabilities.
 It is important that we work towards an